tatami-inc/tatami/README.md

 For this we typically use [**Eigen**](https://eigen.tuxfamily.org/), effectively trading the diversity of representations for a much more comprehensive suite of operations.
 A frequent pattern is to use **tatami** to load the input data, which is usually in a custom format to save memory for large datasets;
 process it into a smaller submatrix, e.g., by selecting features of interest in a genome-scale analysis;
-and then copy this cheaply into an `Eigen::MatrixXd` for more computationally intensive work.
+and then copy this cheaply into an `Eigen::MatrixXd` or `Eigen::SparseMatrix` for more computationally intensive work.

 ## Building projects with **tatami**